-Life just isn’t always what you want it to be.
-Acute or chronic pain can overwhelm your life day in and day out and over the years your body won’t do what your mind wants done.
+Living with Pain: Life just isn’t always what you want it to be.
+Acute or chronic pain can overwhelm your life day in and day out, and over the years, your body won’t do what your mind wants it to do.

 He is known to his patients as a true hero or superman of their pain management.
 His patients come to him with a wide variety of health issues and pain problems.

 Did you know that, on any given day, over 30 million Americans suffer from chronic pain?
-In fact, more than half the general work force complains of back pain.
+More than half the general workforce complains of back pain.
 That’s a lot of people living with unnecessary pain every day.
 We don’t want you to be in pain any longer.

-Some healthcare providers use certain guidelines to help make a diagnosis.
-According to guidelines set by the American College of Rheumatology, a person may have Fibromyalgia if he or she has had both:
+Some healthcare providers use specific guidelines to help make a diagnosis.
+According to guidelines set by the American College of Rheumatology, a person may hFibromyalgialgia if he or she has had both: